Helping to Care for Young Smiles

 - Deep Molar Grooves

-Children with deep pits or grooves on their chewing surfaces are often considered candidates for sealants for molars, as these areas are more challenging to keep clean with regular brushing.
+Children with deep pits or grooves on their chewing surfaces may be considered candidates for sealants for molars, as these areas are more challenging to keep clean with regular brushing.

 - History of Cavities

-Children who have had cavities in their baby teeth may be suitable for children’s dental sealants in Bunbury.
-They may be at higher risk of decay if their diet includes frequent snacking or sugary foods.
+Children who have had cavities in their baby teeth may be suitable for children’s dental sealants in Bunbury, depending on individual assessment by a dentist.
+Children may have a higher risk of decay if their diet includes frequent snacking or sugary foods.

 - Developing Oral Hygiene

-Children still learning to brush effectively may be suitable candidates for fissure sealants.
-Their daily oral care routines may not fully clean the deep grooves found in their back teeth.
+Children still learning to brush effectively may be considered for fissure sealants following a dental assessment.
+Their daily oral care routines may not always fully clean the deep grooves found in their back teeth.

 - Regular Dental Checkups

-Children who attend regular checkups are often well-suited for preventive dental care for kids in Bunbury.
+Children who attend regular checkups may be considered for preventive dental care for children in Bunbury.
 Their oral health can be monitored to help decide when fissure sealants may be most appropriate.

 - Cavity Risk Reduction